cptemre/fullstack-practice-no-1-color-project/README.md

 ## FULLSTACK PRACTICE PROJECT NO: 1

-1. A fullstack version of my previous frontend project.
+1. A fullstack version of my previous frontend project to practice my skills using Javascript, NodeJS, ExpressJS, HTML, CSS.

 2. It changes the background color of page by click.